 In exhibitions, visitors repeatedly gravitate toward characters that feel like mirrors: figures that resemble them, echo their inner weather, or recall someone they miss.

-Nostalgie World treats that instinct not as “user preference”, but as a philosophical hinge:
+Nostalgie World treats that instinct not as “user preference”, but as a philosophical center of the work:

 The human need for recognition meeting the algorithmic logic of personalization.